eriksvenssongrape/pyEUGEN/README.md

 ## Uploaded scripts are three python notebooks:

 **1**. 'pyEUGENE_dipole_test.ipynb' - tests input file for dipole moment of unit cell contents.
-If non-zero (net result > 0.0000 D), use pyEUGEN_Harrison to calculate the Madelung potential of the structure, rather than pyEUGEN.
+If non-zero (net result > 0.0000 D), use pyEUGENE_Harrison to calculate the Madelung potential of the structure, rather than pyEUGENE.

 **2**.
 'PyEUGENE.ipynb' - calculates Madelung constant for structure with zero dipole moment, as described by Izgorodina et al.